safespring/web/content/blogg/security-advisory-2021.md

 ### What Safespring has done so far

-We at Safespring have gone through our systems and temporarily disabled all affected services.

 Fortunately, this has no consequences for our systems, and no services are down.
 However, we must point out that we do not have, and should not have, any knowledge of which applications our customers run and how they are affected by this.